analogdevicesinc/lnxdsp-scripts/load-uboot-kernel/README.md

 ```
 # Usage #

-This tool will parse the macros in config.py file firstly, then check whetherer there are any options like -m -b
+This tool will parse the macros in config.py file firstly, then check options like -m -b

 ### Method 1: Update config.py file(for manual) ###